chakvetadzeegvantssaa-stack/GvantsaChakvetadze-Portfolio/Test-Scenarios.md

-# 🧩 Test Scenarios

-## TS-BR-001: Verify that all images have descriptive alt text
+# **Test Scenarios**

+## **TS-BR-001 — Images Have Descriptive Alt Text**
+**Objective:**
-**Objective:** Ensure every image on the website includes an appropriate `alt` attribute for accessibility and SEO compliance.
+Ensure all images include a relevant and descriptive `alt` attribute for accessibility and SEO.

 **Precondition:**
-- The website is accessible in a browser.
+- Website is open in a browser
-- Developer tools or accessibility checker is available.
+- DevTools or accessibility checker is available

-**Steps:**
-1. Open the website home page and navigate through multiple pages.
-2. Inspect image elements using DevTools or an accessibility tool.
-3. Check whether each image contains a descriptive `alt` attribute.
-**Expected Result:**
-- Every image should include a relevant, descriptive `alt` text.
-- No image should have an empty or missing `alt` attribute.
+**Test Scenario:**
+Verify that all images across the website contain descriptive alt text and no image is missing an `alt` attribute.

 ---

-## TS-BR-002: Verify the functionality of the email button in the footer
+## **TS-BR-002 — Footer Email Button Functionality**
+**Objective:**
-**Objective:** Validate that the email button in the footer correctly redirects to the user’s default email client with the prefilled recipient address.
+Ensure the footer email button opens the default email client with the correct recipient address.

 **Precondition:**
-- User is on the website’s footer section.
+- User is on the footer section
-- A default email client (e.g., Outlook, Gmail) is configured on the device.
+- A default email client is configured

-**Steps:**
-1. Scroll to the footer section.
-2. Click on the email button/link.
-3. Observe whether a new email window opens with the correct “To” address.
-**Expected Result:**
+**Test Scenario:**
-- Clicking the email button should open the default mail client.
+Check that clicking the email button launches the default mail client and auto-fills the correct "To" address.
-- The “To” field should contain the correct recipient email address.

 ---

-## TS-BR-003: Verify system behavior when Crisp integration returns an invalid JSON response
+## **TS-BR-003 — Crisp Integration Handles Invalid JSON**
+**Objective:**
-**Objective:** Ensure the application handles malformed or empty JSON responses from the Crisp chat integration without breaking the UI.
+Ensure the UI remains stable when the Crisp widget returns malformed or empty JSON.

 **Precondition:**
-- Crisp chat widget is integrated and active.
+- Crisp widget is active
-- Developer or network tools are accessible.
+- Network/DevTools are available

-**Steps:**
-1. Trigger the Crisp chat widget to load.
-2. Simulate or monitor a failed API response returning empty or invalid JSON.
-3. Observe browser console logs and page behavior.
-**Expected Result:**
-- No visible UI errors or crashes occur.
-- Console logs may record the error but should not interrupt normal site functionality.
-- The chat widget either retries the request or fails gracefully.
+**Test Scenario:**
+Verify that invalid JSON responses from Crisp do not cause UI errors, crashes, or display issues.

 ---

-# 🧪 Pop-Up Feature Test Scenarios
+# **Pop-Up Feature — Test Scenarios**

-## TS-POP-001: Verify that the pop-up appears when triggered
+## **TS-POP-001 — Pop-Up Appears When Triggered**
+**Objective:**
-**Objective:** Confirm that the pop-up is displayed when the trigger action (e.g., button click) is performed.
+Ensure the pop-up displays correctly when activated by the user.

 **Precondition:**
-- User is on the webpage containing the pop-up trigger.
+- User is on the page containing the pop-up trigger

-**Steps:**
-1. Open the webpage.
-2. Click on the designated button or link that should open the pop-up.
-**Expected Result:**
-- Pop-up window appears on the screen and overlays the page content.
+**Test Scenario:**
+Confirm that clicking the pop-up trigger (button/link) causes the pop-up to appear.

 ---

-## TS-POP-002: Verify that the pop-up can be closed successfully
+## **TS-POP-002 — Pop-Up Can Be Closed Successfully**
+**Objective:**
-**Objective:** Ensure that the user can close the pop-up via the close button (X) or by clicking outside the pop-up area.
+Ensure the user can close the pop-up via the close button or by clicking outside the modal.

 **Precondition:**
-- Pop-up is currently open.
+- Pop-up is currently open

-**Steps:**
-1. Click the close (“X”) button on the pop-up.
-2. Alternatively, click outside the pop-up area.
-**Expected Result:**
-- Pop-up window closes immediately.
-- Page returns to its normal state.
+**Test Scenario:**
+Verify that the pop-up closes immediately and the page returns to normal after attempting to close it.

 ---

-## TS-POP-003: Verify that previously entered data remains after reopening the pop-up
-**Objective:** Confirm that user-entered data remains visible when the pop-up is closed and reopened (if expected).
+## **TS-POP-003 — Data Persists After Reopening Pop-Up**
+**Objective:**
+Ensure user-entered data persists if the feature is intended to save input temporarily.

 **Precondition:**
-- User has entered valid data in the pop-up form.
+- User has entered data in the pop-up form

-**Steps:**
-1. Open the pop-up and fill in all required fields.
-2. Close the pop-up.
-3. Reopen the pop-up.
-**Expected Result:**
-- Previously entered data should remain visible in the form fields (if the system is designed to save it).
+**Test Scenario:**
+Check that reopening the pop-up displays the previously entered data.

 ---

-## TS-POP-004: Verify that the pop-up resets data after closing if not designed to store information
+## **TS-POP-004 — Pop-Up Resets Data if Persistence is Not Expected**
+**Objective:**
-**Objective:** Ensure that form data inside the pop-up is cleared after closing, if data persistence is not part of functionality.
+Ensure the form clears all input when the pop-up is closed and reopened (if not designed to retain data).

 **Precondition:**
-- Pop-up with form fields is available.
+- Pop-up with form fields is available

-**Steps:**
-1. Open the pop-up and fill out the form.
-2. Close the pop-up window.
-3. Reopen the pop-up.
-**Expected Result:**
-- All fields are empty; no previous data is shown.
+**Test Scenario:**
+Confirm that form fields are empty each time the pop-up is reopened.

 ---

-## TS-POP-005: Verify that mandatory fields in the pop-up show validation errors when empty
+## **TS-POP-005 — Mandatory Field Validation**
+**Objective:**
-**Objective:** Validate that the pop-up form correctly displays error messages when required fields are left blank.
+Ensure required fields display error messages when left blank.

 **Precondition:**
+- Pop-up contains mandatory form fields

+**Test Scenario:**
+Verify that leaving required fields empty triggers validation errors and prevents submission.

 - Pop-up form contains mandatory input fields.
 **Steps:**
 1. Open the pop-up form.